 About the Vancouver Jewish Film Festival

-The Vancouver Jewish Film Centre is proud to host the longest-running Jewish film festival in Canada, showcasing the diversity of Jewish culture, heritage and identity through film.
+The Vancouver Jewish Film Centre (VJFC) is proud to host the longest-running Jewish Film Festival in Canada, showcasing the diversity of Jewish culture, heritage and identity through film.

-Since 1988, with the help of our generous and dedicated community sponsors, we have presented high quality comedies, dramas, thrillers, hot and timely documentaries and whimsical shorts.
+Since 1988, with the help of our generous community sponsors, we have presented high quality comedies, dramas, thrillers, hot and timely documentaries and whimsical shorts.

 Every year we strive to bring you a most entertaining and intriguing experience!
 Each year’s Festival features: